Easy No Sew Upcycled Denim Handmade Advent Calendar

 Last year I made a tin can upcycled advent calendar and paper envelope advent calendar the year before.

 This year my homemade advent calendar was going to be a fabric one made out of recycled jeans pockets.
 The idea came from the denim pocket organiser I had made for my sons room.

-However, the wall organiser only has 16 pockets I needed to make one with 25 pockets for a homemade advent calendar.
+However, the wall organizer only has 16 pockets I needed to make one with 25 pockets for a denim homemade advent calendar.

 Denim can be quiet difficult to sew with, especially the thicker parts like the seams and pockets.
 Therefore I designed and made a no-sew recycled jeans pocket advent calendar.

 Getting the denim advent calendar out year after year.
 Filling the pockets with treats and jokes will be the start of the Christmas excitement for me.
 The fact that this handmade calendar is made out of the pockets of the family’s old jeans also makes it extra special.